-How Mueller could wrap the Russia probe: Legal experts
+How Mueller could wrap the Russia probe: legal experts

 Rosenstein will decide whether to make that report public.

-Rosenstein must by law "notify" the chairmen and ranking minority members of the House Judiciary Committee and the Senate Judiciary Committee on the probe's conclusion "with an explanation for each action," but he is not required to release the full report to Congress.
+Rosenstein must by law "notify" the chairmen and ranking minority members of the House Judiciary Committee and the Senate Judiciary Committee on the probe's conclusion "with an explanation for each action," but the regulation does not require him to release the special counsel's full report to those lawmakers.
 As they conduct their own separate investigations of possible Russian election interference, members of Congress could try to subpoena the special counsel report if Rosenstein refuses to hand it over.

 Mueller's team will navigate uncharted waters when they determine the type of report to submit.
 Mueller is the first special counsel appointed under new regulations to investigate a sitting president.

-Note: Editor's Note: A previous version of this story incorrectly stated ABC News had confirmed Washington Post reporting that the special counsel's team is preparing a report about the president's actions while in office and that the president's allies believe Robert Mueller could issue a second report.
-ABC News has not independently confirmed this information.